 From the moment the theft was discovered, the case had a suspicious slant to the ‘whodunnit’.

-First it was an artist who specialized in making copies of famous works who discovers it’s missing, and whose copies of the original would have significantly risen in value after the painting’s theft.
-The two main protagonists of Cubism, an emerging intellectual revolt against the artistic expression of previous eras, end up as suspects in the case.
+First it was an artist who specialized in making copies of famous works who discovers it missing, and whose copies of the original would have significantly risen in value after the painting’s theft.
+The two main protagonists of Cubism, emerging intellectual rebels against the artistic expression of previous eras, end up as suspects in the case.
 One friend implicates the other as if making a mockery of it all.
 It later emerges that Apollinaire gave shelter to a Russian friend who stole a number of Egyptian statuettes from the Louvre.
 Apollinaire voluntarily surrendered the statues left behind.

 And Picasso’s attitude towards the world of art fraud is certainly worth mentioning here too.
 It’s said that when an unsigned painting was floating around the art scene, thought to be his work and resembling his style, Pablo was asked to authenticate it with his signature.
 Quite simply, if he liked the painting, he would sign it.